 '''

 union babel_msg msg

 TLV to enqueue (in internal TLV format)

-struct babel_iface ifa

-Interface to enqueue to

 '''

 This function is called to enqueue a TLV for subsequent transmission on an interface.
 The transmission event is triggered whenever a TLV is enqueued; this ensures that TLVs will be transmitted in a timely manner, but that TLVs which are enqueued in rapid succession can be transmitted together in one packet.